1939 Academy Awards®

 - Maria Ouspenskaya (with her second and last unsuccessful nomination) as Grandmother Marnet (of co-star Charles Boyer) in Love Affair

 Disney won another Short Subject: Cartoon Oscar for The Ugly Duckling - his eighth (and consecutive) win in the category.
-His streak would be broken the next year, when MGM won for Milky Way (1940), while Disney was pre-occupied with Pinocchio (1940) (with two nominations and two wins for Best Score and Best Sound).
+His streak would be broken the next year, when MGM won for Milky Way (1940), while Disney was pre-occupied with Pinocchio (1940) (with two nominations and two wins for Best Original Music Score and Best Original Song).

 Oscar Snubs and Omissions: